Shale in SAGD

 SAGD is too new to find advances in text books.
 The technology is changing rapidly.
 Some companies are pushing the boundaries of what we know to improve production and reduce cost.

 You can't afford to hear about their advances in six months.
-You need to go to the source -- their disclosures in their AER applications.
+You need to go to the source — all found in AppIntel AI.
 You can't keep up to speed without AppIntel.

-Now you can get an email each time a thermal application is submitted.
+Now you can get an email each time new thermal information becomes available.
 Area alerts by AppIntel.
+AppIntel is trained every day on new on hundreds of fresh new documents.

 ?subject=I want email alerts when a bitumen application is submitted in the province&body=Sign me up for an AppIntel subscription and unlimited area alerts.%0D%0A%0D%0AMy Name: __%0D%0AMy Phone Number: ___%0D%0A%0D%0ASend me email alerts centered around UWI __%0D%0AWithin this many miles __%0D%0AType of applications __%0D%0ACheck out pricing https://www1.appintel.info/just-alerts/%0D%0A%0D%0A(Or call AppIntel Sales at 403 803 2500)">Contact us for an AppIntel subscription.